andrewgdotcom/spelling/spelling-examples.md

     For in that sleep of deþ, whàt drëams may còm, When wë hav shùffled off this mórtal coil,
     Mùst giv ùs pauz.
 Thers the respect
-    That mäkes calamity of só long lïfe:
+    That mäkes calamity of so long lïfe:
     For hoo wud bear the whips and scórns of tïme,
     The opressors rong, the proud mans contümely,
     The pangs of despïzed lòv, the laws delay,